 McKenna notes that it’s good for business if people are forced to go on buying and consuming pills for the entirety of their lives.
 Psychedelics might actually offer people a permanent solution to certain mental disorders by addressing their root causes, but curing people in a few months and sending them on their way would likely be far less profitable than finding recurring customers.

 McKenna presciently points out, though, that there is a potentially lucrative business model that will likely become the norm for psychedelics.
 Psychedelics require a specific sort of physical and mental environment, or “set and setting,” to be effective.
 Providing this context and the professional facilitators necessary to ensure constructive therapy will doubtlessly be somewhat expensive, and so companies will be able to turn a profit by charging people for the professional help and facilities necessary for effective therapy.

-The hope, of course, is that the costs will be sufficiently low—or will eventually be subsidized for those who cannot afford the price tag—to allow anyone and everyone who might benefit greatly from psychedelic medicines to pursue healing in a clinical setting.
+The hope, of course, is that the costs will be sufficiently low—or will eventually be subsidized for those who cannot afford the price tag—to allow anyone and everyone who might benefit greatly from psychedelic medicines to pursue healing in a therapeutic / ceremonial setting.

 That is a world I—and many of you, I’m sure—would like to see: a world in which we utilize these powerful tools to promote healing and well-being in a modern civilization that leaves many feeling alienated and helpless.

 If psychedelic therapy becomes mainstream, we will have witnessed a tremendous shift in the direction of fuller cognitive liberty and wider exploration of human potential.

 Beyond that, we will be one step closer harnessing the wisdom contained in the more mystical aspects of the ecodelic experience to re-imagine our global systems and bring about a wiser, more sustainable human enterprise.